iNavFlight/inav/docs/Installation.md

 ## Backup/Restore process

 See the CLI section of the docs for details on how to backup and restore your configuration via the CLI.

+For terminal alternative see [async_msp_cli](https://github.com/msp-rs/async_msp_cli.rs) to dump and upload diff, please follow the documentation in the tool readme